Pranjalkumari/E-commerce/readme.md

 These features make the application versatile and suitable for a wide range of e-commerce needs, from small businesses to large-scale online stores.

+### Demo Video
+Check out the demo video of the application to see it in action: [Watch Demo](https://drive.google.com/file/d/1gnDpqfDT6v-idR746gBxq3GERymliI5j/view?usp=drive_link)